openpnp/openpnp/Kinematic-Solutions.md

 # Capture Safe Z

 According to the choice of [Dynamic Safe Z](#dynamic-safe-z), these solutions let you capture Safe Z for all the nozzles from the machine position.
+Note, the instructions are different for **Dynamic Safe Z** (shown here) and **Fixed Safe Z**.
+Follow the instructions carefully.

 ![Capture Safe Z](https://user-images.githubusercontent.com/9963310/129459402-b644dfd6-2af6-4cb8-a114-9353ae372772.png)